tamas-len/obsidian-notes/content/biology/Glossary/nucleotide.md

-pentose sugar
+- pentose sugar
-	with phosphate group attached
+	- with phosphate group attached
-	on of the four nitrogenous [[bases]] shape is important
+	- one of the four nitrogenous [[Bases|bases]]
+- shape is important

 what kind of pentose sugar is dependent on whether the nucleotide is in [[DNA]] or [[RNA]]